Quantum Theory and Local Hidden Variable Theory: General Features and Tests for EPR Steering: Tests for EPR Steering in Bipartite Systems

 Note however that a test that demonstrates EPR steering only shows that the quantum state is either Category 3 or Category 4, both of which are entangled states.
 To demonstrate \emph{Bell non-locality} (Category 4 states) will require different tests - notably those involving violations of a \emph{Bell inequality}.
 This will be the subject of a later paper.
+As has been emphasised in Section \ref{Section - Introduction}, showing that a Bell inequality is violated demonstrates that the state cannot be in Categories 1, 2 or 3, so it must be a Bell non-local state (Category 4).
+However, we emphasise again the point that the tests presented here show what category (or categories) the quantum state \emph{cannot} belong to - which does \emph{not always} determine what category of quantum state \emph{must} apply.
+The tests are those of \emph{sufficiency} not \emph{necessity}.

-In the present paper, as in previous work in Refs. \cite{Dalton14a}, \cite {Dalton16a}, \cite{Dalton16b}, we focus on tests for bipartite systems involving \emph{identical massive bosons}.
+In the present paper, as in previous work in Refs.\ \cite{Dalton14a,Dalton16a,Dalton16b}, we focus on tests for bipartite systems involving \emph{identical massive bosons}.
 Consequently, when quantum states either for the overall system or for a sub-system are involved these must comply with the \emph{symmetrization} principle and \emph{super-selection rules} involving the total boson number for either the overall system or for the sub-system.
-In particular, for Category 2 states (as well as Category 1 states) the local hidden state $\widehat{\rho }^{B}(c,\lambda )$ for the sub-system $B$ that is treated quantum mechanically must have zero coherences between Fock states with differing sub-system boson number $N_{B}$ .
-The LHS is still a possible quantum state for sub-system $B$.
+In particular, for Category 2 states (as well as Category 1 states) the local hidden state $\widehat{\rho}^{B}(c,\lambda)$ for the sub-system $B$ that is treated quantum mechanically must have zero coherences between Fock states with differing sub-system boson number $N_{B}$.
+The LHS must be a possible quantum state for sub-system $B$.
 The issue of super-selection rules is discussed fully in \cite{Dalton16a}.

 Also, as in these papers both the overall system and the two sub-systems will be specified in terms of \emph{modes} (or single particle states that the particles may occupy) based on a second quantization treatment, rather than in terms of labeled identical \emph{particles -} as might be thought appropriate in a first quantization method.
-Cases with differing \emph{ numbers} of particles are just different \emph{states} of the (multi) modal system, not different systems, as in first quantization.
+Cases with differing \emph{numbers} of particles are just different \emph{states} of the (multi) modal system, not different systems, as in first quantization.